polysyllabic/chaos/README.md

 the remapping of DualShock data to the DualSense format.
 Note that this method requires external power for the Raspberry Pi.
 The Besavior comes with an adaptor cable that contains a side-port for this power, so you should not need to supply that power through the Pi's GPIO pins.

+*Does this work with the PC version of TLOU2?*

+If you simply plug the DualShock + Pi into your PC instead of a console, it _should_ work with a few tweaks to the configuration file.
+(Testing this is high on my to-do list.)
+If you're asking for a version that works _without_ a Raspberry Pi to handle the signal conversions, that would require a major effort.
+In essence, we'd need to create some sort of driver to intercept not only controller input but mouse-and-keyboard inputs as well.
+I might consider attempting this at some point, after the Pi version is stable, but it's not a priority for me.

 *Do I have to use a Rapberry Pi 4?*